Vaginal Rejuvenation (Labiaplasty) – San Diego

 View real patient before & after results in our photo gallery.

 If you’re seeking a labiaplasty, we recognize the highly sensitive nature of this information and the clinical concerns you may have.
 Your private, professional consultation will include one or more female staff members working with Dr. Sayed to provide a safe, discreet and comfortable environment to discuss your questions and goals.
-We may be able to offer you surgical treatment (labiaplasty being the most commonly requested procedure) or we may choose to refer you to another medical professional in our trusted network if you need something beyond the scope of what we offer.
+We may be able to offer you surgical treatment or we may choose to refer you to another medical professional in our trusted network if you need something beyond the scope of what we offer.

 Contact us today!

-If you’re in the San Diego or Newport Beach areas and have any questions about Vaginal Rejuvenation or wish to schedule a consultation on Vaginal Rejuvenation with Dr. Sayed, please contact our office.
+If you’re in the San Diego or Newport Beach areas and have any questions about vaginal rejuvenation or wish to schedule a consultation, please contact our office.

 Frequently Asked Questions About Labiaplasty